neo4j/neo4j-graphrag-python/docs/source/rag.rst

     response = rag.search(query_text=query_text, retriever_config={"top_k": 5})

-The retriever can be any of the supported retriever, or any class inheriting from the `Retriever` interface.
+The retriever can be any of the :ref:`supported retrievers<retrievers>`, or any class inheriting from the `Retriever` interface.

 ***************